Skip to Content

 Get Some Rest

-As I mentioned above, for me, these slippages most often happen when I am exhausted and I have found that this pattern plays out with lots of people.
+As I mentioned above, for me, these slippages most often happen when I’m exhausted and I have found that this pattern plays out with lots of people.
 So the first thing I recommend is trying to get some more rest.
 Perhaps that’s getting to bed earlier.
-Or maybe it’s taking a 15 minute break (or even nap!) in the middle of the day.
-But giving your body and mind some time to reset and restore can do a huge amount for your ability to get back on track.
+Or maybe it’s taking a 15 minute break (or even a nap!) in the middle of the day.
+But giving your body and mind some time to reset and restore can do a huge amount for your ability to see things in a more positive light and get back on track.

 Be Kind to Yourself